Claudia Octavia: In fiction

 Her divorce from Nero is the subject of the play Octavia, the only example of Roman drama based on Roman history to survive in its entirety.
 It was written by an unknown author after Nero's death, possibly during the rule of the Flavian dynasty, and may have been the first written accusation that Nero was responsible for the Great Fire of Rome.

 Beginning in the 17th century, there was an increase in operas and other dramatic works based on the life of Nero.
 The Octavia was likely an influence on some of these works, although to what extent is unclear.
-Octavia appears in works including Handel's lost opera Nero, Claudio Monteverdi's opera L'incoronazione di Poppea (1642/1643), Reinhard Keiser's opera Octavia (1705), Vittorio Alfieri's tragedy Ottavia (1783), and Johann Caspar Aiblinger's ballet La morte di Nerone (1815/1816).
+Octavia appears in works including Handel's lost opera Nero, Claudio Monteverdi's opera L'incoronazione di Poppea (1642/1643); Reinhard Keiser's opera Octavia (1705); Vittorio Alfieri's tragedy Ottavia (1783), in which she is portrayed as the devoted wife of Nero who is executed by her husband after Poppaea, Nero's mistress, helps frame her for adultery; and Johann Caspar Aiblinger's ballet La morte di Nerone (1815/1816).
 Some works took considerable creative liberties with the historical events, such as Giovanni Battista Bassani's Agrippina in Baia (1687), which contains a happy ending where all the characters survive and are successfully reconciled with each other.

-Octavia is also the subject of the massive German novel Die Römische Octavia (1677-1707) by Anthony Ulrich, Duke of Brunswick-Wolfenbüttel, and a character in Robert Graves's novel Claudius the God (the sequel to I, Claudius) and the television series I, Claudius.
+Octavia is also the subject of the massive German novel Die Römische Octavia (1677–1707) by Anthony Ulrich, Duke of Brunswick-Wolfenbüttel, and a character in Robert Graves's novel Claudius the God (the sequel to I, Claudius) and the television series I, Claudius.
 She is the main character of the historical biographical novel Octavia: A Tale of Ancient Rome by Seymour van Santvoord (1923).